KyleARector/inspiro-slack-bot/README.md

 # inspiro-slack-bot
 A Slack bot to deliver daily doses of InspiroBot wisdom, or on demand.

 Automatically deployed to AWS Lambda, courtesy of GitHub Actions.
-Triggering build. :)

 ![Deploy Lambda](https://github.com/KyleARector/inspiro-slack-bot/workflows/Deploy%20Lambda/badge.svg)